-Students must comply with all University requirements for graduation, including the General Education requirements, Senior Paper, community service, and Lyceum attendance.
-The student must earn at least a grade of C in the required courses for the major and their prerequisites.
+Students must comply with all University requirements for graduation, including the General Education requirements and Senior Paper.
+The student must earn at least a grade of C in the required courses for the major and their Prerequisites.

 Majors may select one of the Applied Concentrations, the Biomedical Concentration, or the Developmental Concentration as an area of focus, dependent upon their post-graduation plans.
 The concentration selected must be supplemented by at least one course from each of the Psychology electives category not represented in the concentration selected.
 For example, a student selecting any of the Applied Concentrations must also select at least one course from the Biological/Cognitive category and one course from the Developmental/Sociocultural category.
-Likewise, a student selecting the Biomedical Concentration must also select at least one course from the Developmental/ Sociocultural category and one course from the Applied/Clinical category.
+Likewise, a student selecting the Biomedical Concentration must also select at least one course from the Developmental/Sociocultural category and one course from the Applied/Clinical category.